flowerkpqn/vMF-Loss-Exploring-a-Scatter-Intra-class-Hypersphere-for-Few-shot-Learning/README.md

 # vMF-Loss-Exploring-a-Scatter-Intra-class-Hypersphere-for-Few-shot-Learning
-The code repository for "vMF-Loss-Exploring-a-Scatter-Intra-class-Hypersphere-for-Few-shot-Learning"[[ArXiv]](https://arxiv.org/)
+The code repository for "vMF-Loss-Exploring-a-Scatter-Intra-class-Hypersphere-for-Few-shot-Learning"
 ## OUR WORK
 we perform investigations to study the relationship between the performance and the structure of their learned embedding spaces.
 We find that the few-shot performance strongly correlated to the intra-class distance of the learned embedding space.